Update SMSF Name online

 5. your name may upset the ATO (e.g. Get out of Tax Superannuation Fund)

-6. your parents are dead and you now want to remove their names from the Superannuation fundwhere is the name of my smssf
+6. your parents are dead, and you now want to remove their names from the Superannuation fund

 I cannot find the ‘name’ of my SMSF.
 Where is the SMSF name?

-The super fund’s name is in the trust deed.
-It is often on the front page (dust cover).
-It may also be recorded on bank accounts, share registries, ATO and ASIC.
+The super fund’s name is in the trust deed, which is often on the front page (dust cover).
+It may also be recorded on bank accounts, share registries, the ATO, and ASIC.

 Can I change the name of the SMSF to any name I want?